-Thus, Kanaka is incrementally money through business deals, selling products and services and making strategic investments.
-We are also managing a 7th Generation Fund so that in case there are hard times and government transfer dollars decline or end, our children and grandchildren will have a contingency fund to call on.
+Thus, Kanaka is incrementally managing (growing) its money through business deals, selling products and services and making strategic investments.
+We also manage a 7th Generation Fund so that in case there are hard times and government transfer dollars decline or end, our children and grandchildren will have a contingency fund to call on.